 We are outdoor people in my family and snowmobiles have been a natural part of our life.
-When I was a kid, we spent almost every weekend and holiday in our cabin in Jokkmokk, Northern Sweden, and there I also had my first rides.
-We used snowmobile every day to get water or wood to the cabin but also to go out for icefishing or making tracks.
-We always took a ride, made a fire and cooked food outdoors and just spent time with our friends.
-Every year we went to the mountains with our sleds and took longer rides mostly to enjoy the views together.
-2014 I bought a new sled and really spent most of my time during the winter trying to learn riding as much as possible.
-That was also the year I tried jumping first times.
+When I was a kid, we spent almost every weekend and holiday in our cabin in Jokkmokk, Northern Sweden.
+We used snowmobiles every day to get water or wood to the cabin but also to go out for ice fishing or making tracks.
+My family made a track just for my brother and my cousins and we had some older retro sleds that we took turns going around the track with.

 I got my first sled as soon as I turned 16 and I got my license.
 It was a Lynx Enduro 400F 2004.
 I used it for transport mostly but tried some stuff that my brother was doing.
 2014 I bought a new sled and really spent almost all of my money and time during the winter trying to improve my riding as much as possible.
 Almost every weekend was spent behind the bars.